 - Network MTU considerations

 - Port access and IP whitelist requirements

-- Internet access requirements for protected machines
+- Internet access requirements

 - Virtual SIRIS considerations

 Network link speed requirements

 A 100 Mbps network cannot efficiently transfer large datasets between the protected machines and a Datto appliance.
 You must have a gigabit network connection between all protected machines and the Datto appliance over your LAN.

 Datto strongly recommends placing the Datto appliance and all protected machines on the same LAN.
 If you must set up backups over a WAN, you will need a 50 Mbps dedicated uplink for every terabyte of protected data.
 Otherwise, backups will not be reliable.
 Even if you meet this requirement, the latency between endpoints will significantly decrease backup throughput.
 The higher the latency, the lower the performance.